-- 4.2 Wiring Installation and Routing Guides (page 55).
-5.5 Body Closures (page 207). - 5.1 Body (page 185). - Panels should be precision cut by machine, not by hand jigsaw, to reduce rough edges and splinters - Panels should be pre drilled - Do not drill through floor panels, use existing load lashing points when securing the panels - It is recommended that when fitting a plywood floor that it is joint free - Use aluminum floor trims - Plywood should be water resistant (WBP, water and boil proof) - It is recommended to use 9mm thickness for floors and 6mm thickness for side and door lining
+Refer to: 4.2 Wiring Installation and Routing Guides (page 49).

+Refer to: 5.5 Body Closures (page 165).
+Refer to: 5.1 Body (page 145).

+- Panels should be precision cut by machine, not by hand jigsaw, to reduce rough edges and splinters - · Panels should be pre-drilled - Do not drill through floor panels, use existing load lashing points when securing the panels - It is recommended that when fitting a plywood floor that it is joint free - · Use aluminium floor trims - Plywood should be water resistant (WBP, water and boil proof) - It is recommended to use 3/8" (9mm) thickness for floors and 1/4" (6mm) thickness for side and door lining